I'm a provider

 It has been proposed that kyphoplasty may provide an analgesic effect through mechanical stabilization of a fractured or otherwise weakened vertebral body.
 However, other possible mechanisms of effect have been postulated, one of which is thermal damage to intraosseous nerve fibers given that PMMA undergoes a heat-releasing (exothermic) reaction during its hardening process.

 Kiva® is another mechanical vertebral augmentation technique that uses an implant for structural support of the vertebral body and to provide a reservoir for bone cement.
-The implant is made from PEEK-OPTIMA®, a biocompatible polymer, and is inserted into the vertebral body over a guide wire.
-The implant can be customized by changing the coil stack height, with a maximum height of 12 mm.
-PMMA is injected through the lumen of the implant, which fixes the implant to the vertebral body and contains the PMMA in a cylindrical column.
+The Kiva® VCF system consists of a shaped memory coil and a Kiva® implant, which is filled with bone cement.
+The coil is inserted into the vertebral body over a removable guide wire.
+The coil reconfigures itself into a stack of loops within the vertebral body and can be customized by changing the number of loops of the coil.
+The implant, made from PEEK-OPTIMA®, a biocompatible polymer, is deployed over the coil.
+The coil is then retracted and PMMA is injected through the lumen of the implant.
+The PMMA cement flows through small slots in the center of the implant, which fixes the implant to the vertebral body and contains the PMMA in a cylindrical column.
 The proposed advantage of the Kiva system is a reduction in cement leakage.

 Osteoporotic Vertebral Compression Fracture